Beware Floods Ahead is an interactive exhibit developed at the University of Reading to inform people about how, why and where floods happen.

 The exhibit is based around a core of interactive experiences to link the effects of climate change to rising sea levels and show how these and other factors (such as land management) contribute to flooding.
 These activities will convey the cutting-edge science behind the predictive modelling of weather forecasting.

 The impacts of climate change are becoming clearer, and young people in particular are more engaged than ever.
 For the UK, the most damaging impacts will be flooding and heatwaves.
-This exhibit will demonstrate how the latest science is helping us to quantify the risks of flooding, predict when they will happen and protect the people most affected.
+This exhibit will demonstrate how the latest science is helping us to quantify the risks of flooding, predict when they will happen and so help to protect the people most affected.

 The exhibit develops its message along the lines that: